nithink27/Defaulter-Detection-EDA/README.md

 # Defaulter-Detection-EDA
-Analysis of the data to check to what extent the person asking for a loan is defaulter or not.
+Analysis of the data to check to what extent the person asking for a loan is a defaulter.